tiprankstipranks

 Our success largely depends on our ability to achieve our global business strategy as it evolves, and our results of operations and financial condition could suffer if the Company were unable to successfully establish and execute on its strategy and generate anticipated revenue growth and cost savings and efficiencies.

 Our future growth, profitability, and cash flows largely depend upon our ability to successfully establish and execute our global business strategy.
 As discussed under Item 1, ‘Business - Business Strategy', we seek to be an advisory, broking and solutions provider of choice through an integrated global platform.
-While we have confidence that our strategic plan reflects opportunities that are appropriate and achievable, there is a possibility that our strategy may not deliver projected long-term growth in revenue and profitability due to inadequate execution, incorrect assumptions, global or local economic conditions, competition, changes in the industries in which we operate, sub-optimal resource allocation or any of the other risks described in this ‘Risk Factors' section.
+At the end of 2024, we updated our strategy, as described in this Annual Report on Form 10-K under Item 1.
+While we have confidence that our strategic plan reflects opportunities that we believe to be appropriate and achievable, our strategy may not deliver projected growth in revenue and profitability due to inadequate execution, incorrect assumptions, global or local economic conditions, competition, changes in the industries in which we operate, sub-optimal resource allocation or other reasons, including the other risks described in this ‘Risk Factors' section.
 In addition, our strategy continues to evolve, and it is possible that we will be unable to successfully execute the associated strategy changes, due to factors discussed above or elsewhere in this ‘Risk Factors' section.
-In pursuit of our growth strategy, we may also invest significant time and resources into new product or service offerings, as well as investments in technology and infrastructure to support these offerings, and there is the possibility that we may not realize our expected return on these offerings or that these offerings may fail to yield sufficient return to cover the cost of investment.
+In pursuit of our growth strategy, we expect to invest significant time and resources into new product or service offerings, as well as investments in technology and infrastructure to support these offerings, and we may not realize our expected return on these offerings or that these offerings may fail to yield sufficient return to cover the cost of investment.
 The failure to continually develop and execute optimally on our global business strategy could have a material adverse effect on our business, financial condition and results of operations.

 Legal & Regulatory